Prerequisite – Layers of OSI Model

 How Multiplexing and Demultiplexing is done –

-For sending data from an application at sender side to an application at the destination side, sender must know the IP address of destination and port number of the application (at the destination side) to which he want to transfer the data.
+For sending data from an application on the sender side to an application at the destination side, the sender must know the IP address of the destination and port number of the application (at the destination side) to which he wants to transfer the data.
 Block diagram is shown below :

 Figure – Transfer of packet between applications of sender and receiver

-Let us consider two messaging apps that are widely used now a days viz.
-Hike and whatsapp.
+Let us consider two messaging apps that are widely used nowadays viz.
+Hike and WhatsApp.
 Suppose A is the sender and B is the receiver.
 Both sender and receiver have these applications installed in their system (say smartphone).
-Suppose A want to send messages to B in whatsapp and hike both.
-In order to do so, A must mention the IP address of B and destination port number of the whatsapp while sending the message through whatsapp application.
-Similarly, for the later case, A must mention the IP address of B and destination port number of the hike while sending the message.
+Suppose A wants to send messages to B in WhatsApp and hike both.
+In order to do so, A must mention the IP address of B and destination port number of the WhatsApp while sending the message through the WhatsApp application.
+Similarly, for the latter case, A must mention the IP address of B and the destination port number of the hike while sending the message.

-Now the messages from both the apps will be wrapped up along with appropriate headers(viz. source IP address, destination IP address, source port no,destination port number) and sent as a single message to the receiver.
+Now the messages from both the apps will be wrapped up along with appropriate headers(viz. source IP address, destination IP address, source port no, destination port number) and sent as a single message to the receiver.
 This process is called multiplexing.
-At the destination, received message is unwrapped and constituent messages (viz messages from hike and whatsapp application) are sent to appropriate application by looking to the destination the port number.
+At the destination, the received message is unwrapped and constituent messages (viz messages from a hike and WhatsApp application) are sent to the appropriate application by looking to the destination the port number.
 This process is called demultiplexing.
 Similarly, B can also transfer the messages to A.